timescale/pgai/DEVELOPMENT.md

      ollama pull llava:7b
      ```

-## The pgai development workflow
+### The pgai extension development workflow

 To make changes to pgai:

-1. Navigate to directory where you cloned the repo.
+1. Navigate to `projects/extension` in the directory where you cloned the repo.
 2. Build the docker image
    ```bash
    make docker-build